ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

 \underbrace{c}_{z_1}, \,\,\underbrace{c^2+c}_{z_2}, \,\,\underbrace{(c^2+c)^2+c}_{z_3}, \,\,\underbrace{((c^2+c)^2+c)^2+c}_{z_4}, \ldots
 $$

 If this series doesn't diverge, then $$c$$ belongs to the Mandelbrot set.
-If it diverges, then it does not belong.
+If it diverges, then it does not belong to the set.
 In practice, we only calculate a finite number of terms, e.g., 256 or whatever.
-And we color the point $$c$$ according to the number of iterations that we had to go through before we knew that it diverged or not.
+And we color the point $$c$$ according to the number of iterations that we had to go through before we could tell whether it diverged or not.

 For example, let us check whether $$c=1+i$$ is an element of the Mandelbrot set or not.
 We calculate the sequence $$z_1, z_2, \ldots$$ and notice that $$z_1 = 1+i$$, and $$\|1+i\|=\sqrt{1^2+1^2}=\sqrt{2} < 2$$.
 We proceed to the next term of the sequence, with $$z_2 = (1+i)^2 + (1+i) = 1 + 2i + i^2 + 1 + i = 1 + 3i$$.
 But, $$\|1+3i\|= \sqrt{1^2+3^2} = \sqrt{10} > 2$$.
 Therefore, the series diverges, and the complex number $$1+i$$ does not belong to the set.
 We figured this out with only 2 iteration2, therefore we would color this point of complex plane with the "2nd color" of our palette.